Updated: Aug 26

 We all get nervous when giving a speech, and it has a lot has to do with where we look or don't look with our eyes.
 But there are ways to not get nervous and use your eyes to help you communicate your message with confidence.
-So here are 3 practical tips on what to do and what not to do with your eyes in a speech.
+So here are several practical tips on How To Use Your Eyes In A Speech.
 It all has to do with body language and non-verbal communication in a speech.

 1. DON'T LOOK AT THE FLOOR